ulysseherbach/harissa/README.md

 * for mechanistic-based gene network Inference
 * along with a Stochastic Simulation Algorithm

-**NB:** This repository is still under construction... but will be ready soon
+**NB:** This repository is still under construction... but will hopefully be ready soon

 #### Basic info

 The package depends on the following standard scientific libraries:

 - numpy
 - scipy
 - matplotlib

-Also, you can install it with pip:

-	pip install harissa